 - 25. Wimbledon Common and Richmond Park are primarily designated for their populations of Stag Beetles.
 Stag Beetle habitat is dependent on the availability of dead and rotting wood.
 This can be controlled through the management of the habitats where the beetles are found.
 Consequently, these populations are not likely to be impacted even when there is an increase in urbanisation pressure provided these areas are managed appropriately. - 26.
-One site allocation in the DWLP is partially located within 400m of the Wimbledon Common SAC.
-The site allocation is ASDA, Roehampton Vale, SW15 (Ref: OUT3).
-It is proposed as a mixed-use development with residential and retention of existing retail facility.
-The site is rectangular and is 1.95ha.
 Two site allocations for Roehampton are close to the Richmond Park SAC.
 These are Alton West Intervention Areas, Roehampton, SW15 (Ref: RO1) a mixed-use regeneration area of 12.5ha about 200m from the SAC and Mount Clare, Minstead Gardens, Roehampton, SW15 (Ref: RO2) which is part of the Alton Estate proposed for residential-led mixed use.
 It is 1.57ha and around 330m from the SAC.
 Although not SPAs, the proximity of site allocations to the SACs should be considered.
-There are no adverse impacts from urbanisation as the designated species (Stag Beetle) has a low impact from adverse urbanisation impacts and suitable mitigation can be designed into a development proposal through supportive habitat (eq. back gardens with rotting wood or open water habitats) should it be appropriate.
+There are no adverse impacts from urbanisation as the designated species (Stag Beetle) has a low impact from adverse urbanisation impacts and suitable mitigation can be designed into a development proposal through supportive habitat (eg. back gardens with rotting wood or open water habitats) should it be appropriate.
 In particular, enhancement of Stag Beetle habitats should be promoted for these site allocations in consultation with Natural England's Discretionary Advice Service (DAS)6. - 27.
 All other site allocations for regeneration, renewal and growth are greater than 400m from Wimbledon Common and Richmond Park SACs being primarily located at town centres, Nine Elms, Wandsworth's Riverside and the Wandle Valley.
 This is a growth pattern that follows the settlement hierarchy presenting a better option in terms of European site protection. - 28.
 Any urbanisation impacts as a result of the DWLP policies are unlikely to have an adverse effect on the conservation features for which the SACs are designated.
 Urbanisation in Wandsworth will not result in an adverse impact on the integrity of any of the sites.